1. Think outside the box

-- Get the most out of G Suite for Education with the COOL Platform and classroom tools like Monitoring, Exam mode, Picture login and Plagiarism check.
+- Get the most out of Google Workspace for Education with the COOL Platform and classroom tools like Monitoring, Exam mode, Picture login and Plagiarism check.

 - Keep learning!
 Join a Google course on distance learning or the ways digital tools inspire creativity.
 Or get personal advice during an on-topic call with one of our experts.

 Everyone wants the best for education.
 Whether we’re teachers, IT developers, or school admins, together we can create the best classroom solutions and continue to provide quality education.
 To always offer you the right tips and tools, we’d like to learn what challenges you’re currently experiencing at your school.
 Do you see new learning opportunities?
 What are some of the positive changes you’ve witnessed in your work as a teacher, school admin or principal?
 We’re curious about your stories, new favorite teaching tools and methods as well as your tips and wishes for digital and distance learning!